Xu-DongHui/LeetCodeAlgorithm/README.md

 Given a linked list, swap every two adjacent nodes and return its head.

  Reverse Nodes in k-Group
  Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.

+ Substring with Concatenation of All Words
+ You are given a string, s, and a list of words, words, that are all of the same length.
+Find all starting indices of substring(s) in s that is a concatenation of each word in words exactly once and without any intervening characters.